-The parties can extend the duration of the notice period in the case of termination (this duty can be up to both the parties, or up to only the employee in the case of resignation.
+Parties can extend the duration of the notice period in the case of termination (this duty can be up to both the parties, or only up to the employee in the case of resignation.

-The parties can also determine a period during which termination is possible for just cause only.
+Parties can also determine a period during which termination is possible only for just cause.
 The agreement can consider both dismissal and resignation, or just one of these cases.